pdwrc/rc-light-controller/USER-GUIDE.md

 ## Light connections

-LEDs can be connected to each of the light channels.
+LEDs can be connected to each of the output channels.

 Power for the lights is drawn from the BEC via the input cable(s).
 You should ensure that the LEDs have appropriate current limiting resistors for your BEC's